PiyushX23/PiyushX23.github.io/_pages/about.md

 Currently, I am a postdoctoral fellow in the department of physical oceanography at [WHOI](https://www.whoi.edu/), committed to conducting impactful research on global climate change.
 Prior to moving to WHOI, I was a postdoc at RSMAS in the [University of Miami](https://www.earth.miami.edu/).

+Starting in January 2025, I will be an assistant professor at Northeastern University in Boston.
+If you are interested in pursuing a Ph.D. in climate modeling and dynamics, please contact me!

 <br/><br/>
 <br/><br/>